edwinyosorahardjo/edwinyosorahardjo.github.io/_posts/2018-5-13-blogging-with-github.md

 tags: [blogging, jekyll, github pages]
 ---

-After googling around and reading some articles, finally, I made myself a blog with Github and Jekyll.
+My first blog using Github and Jekyll.

 There are many ways to setup the blog with github, the easiest one for now by forking [Jekyll Now](https://github.com/barryclark/jekyll-now).
 By following the instructions, I got my blog up in minutes.